-Appendix B

-Opinion of Bond Counsel and Tax Exemption
+Appendix B Opinion of Bond Counsel and Tax Status

-APPENDIX B - OPINION OF BOND COUNSEL AND TAX EXEMPTION
+APPENDIX B - OPINION OF BOND COUNSEL AND TAX STATUS

-The following information has been prepared by Bond Counsel in connection with this note issue.
+The following information has been prepared by Bond Counsel in connection with this bond and note issue.
 Bond Counsel are not passing upon and do not assume responsibility for the accuracy or completeness of the statements made in the Official Statement (other than matters in this Appendix), and they make no representation that they have independently verified the same.